Multiplier ideals of plane curve singularities via Newton polygons: Introduction

-where $D$ runs through the rupture components of the divisor $\pi^*(C)$ and the branches of $C$.
-In Corollary \ref{Thm:Monomiality} and Proposition \ref{prop:finitude} we prove that: \begin{thmno} Every jumping number of $C$ is of the form $\xi_\M$ and the multiplier ideal $\mathcal{J}(\xi C)_o$ is generated by the finite set of monomials $\M$ in the maximal contact elements of $(\pi, C)$ such that $\xi < \xi_{\M} \leq \xi +1$. \end{thmno}
+The following theorem is based upon previous works of Spivakovsky \cite{VS}, Delgado, Galindo, and Nu\~nez \cite{DelGalNuGenSeq} and Robredo \cite{PhD-Robredo} about generating sequences of valuations (see Theorem \ref{Thm:Monomiality}). \begin{thmno} Every jumping number of $C$ is of the form $\xi_\M$ and the multiplier ideal $\mathcal{J}(\xi C)_o$ is generated by the finite set of monomials $\M$ in $x_0, \dots, x_s$ such that $\xi < \xi_{\M} \leq \xi +1$. \end{thmno}

-In Section \ref{Sec:val-com} we explain how the jumping numbers of $C$ are determined by the \textit{slopes} of certain marked points of the \textit{fan tree} of a toroidal embedded resolution of $C$.
-The fan tree, which is a variant of the Newton tree considered by Cassou-Nogu\`es and Libgober in \cite{CNL14}, encodes the combinatorics of the embedded topological type of the germ $(C,o) \subset (S,o)$ (see \cite{GBGPPP20}).
-It is also related to the \textit{valuative tree} of Favre and Jonsson \cite{TVT} (see \cite{GBGPPP20, GGPValTree}).
-As a consequence, the computation of the multiplier ideals and the associated jumping numbers of $C$ can be expressed in terms of the data of the fan tree of a toroidal embedded resolution of $C$, and it boils down to an optimization problem.
-The fourth named author has implemented an algorithm to compute, using these data as imput, the jumping numbers and generators of the corresponding multiplier ideals (see Remark \ref{Python}).
+As a consequence of our main results, the computation of the multiplier ideals and the associated jumping numbers of $C$ boils down to an optimization problem in terms of log discrepancies of the rupture components of $\pi^*(C)$ and the values of the corresponding exceptional divisors on the functions $x_0, \dots, x_s$.

 We have formulated our results in the complex analytic category, but they also hold for algebroid curves on a smooth surface over algebraically closed fields of arbitrary characteristic (see Remark \ref{rem:char}).